 When did you become involved in Linguaskill?

-In your opinion, what makes Linguaskill different from other tests?
+What makes Linguaskill different from other tests?

-What have you learned while developing Linguaskill?
+What have you learned when developing Linguaskill?

 How do you see Linguaskill developing over the next 2–3 years?

 It is clearly early days for the product – we have successfully launched it, and we have created a stable and reliable platform.
 The holy grail of language testing is being able to personalise tests for each client group, so that they measure what matters to them.
 Through Linguaskill’s flexibility we are able to move towards this personalisation, so we now have to work with our partners and customers to develop and modify it to meet individual needs.

 How do you see computer-based testing changing in the future, particularly with the use of artificial intelligence (AI)?

 AI will help close the gap between the actual situations where we use language and the context of taking a test.
 Test conditions are not real life, so the ideal for language testing is being able to observe people doing the real thing, creating much more specific tests, personalised to them.
 AI can assist here, particularly when coupled with the mobile devices we all carry around with us.
 First-generation testing technology just migrated tests from pen and paper – AI lets you go much further and deliver more adaptive, personalised and efficient testing.